hpi-epic/btp-tuk/README.md

     > Note: Remember that you have to be in the HPI network or use a VPN to access the instance.
     1. Click add subaccount:
     ![](img/add-subaccount-scc.png)
     1. Add a new subaccount by using your BTP credentials to log in.
-As 'Display name' use a unique name (e.g. your firstname + lastname).
+As 'Display name,' use a unique name (e.g., your firstname + lastname).
 You will need the name in the next step.
+The subaccount ID is the one you copied/ remembered/ saved before.
     ![](img/form-subaccount.png)
     1. In case your display name is not shown in the middle of the website as shown in the next screenshot, click on the small icon in the field 'Subaccount' to switch to your subaccount:
     ![](img/switch-subaccounts.png)